LouisGiraud/Collision-Simulator/README.md

 # Collision Simulator
-A small collision simulator in Python, based on Reducible's video : https://youtu.be/eED4bSkYCB8
+A small collision simulator in Java, based on Reducible's video : https://youtu.be/eED4bSkYCB8